Painting Tiles in Kitchen and Bathroom: the MissPompadour DIY-Tutorial

 How long can I not shower after I have painted my bathroom tiles?

-You should wait at least a whole day, longer if possible, before showering again.
+You should wait at least a whole day, if possible longer, before showering again.
 In the first two weeks after painting, it is advisable not to take extensive wellness showers.
 In the first few days, also make sure that no very hard jets of water come into contact with freshly painted tiles and that the shower head does not hit the wall and refrain from cleaning for the first 5 days.

 Painting tiles in the kitchen?